WayneCrawford/pspicker/README.md

 polarity: # polarity analyses parameters (mostly related to dip_rect, or DR, see Baillard et al 2014)
     DR_threshold_P: 0.4   # minimum DR to assign 'P'
     DR_threshold_S: -0.4  # maximum DR to assign 'S'
+    DR_smooth_length: 1.  # smoothing window to apply to dip and rectilinearity when calculating DR
     calculate_window: 2.  # number of seconds after a pick over which to calculate dip_rect
     analyze_window: 4.    # number of seconds around a calc point to calculate polarity
-    smooth_length: 1.     # smoothing window to apply to dip and rectilinearity when calculating DR
 association: # Parameters affecting the association between different stations
+    cluster_window_otime:  # Window length in seconds for cluster-based rejection of origin times
+    otime_vp_vs: 1.75      # Vp/Vs value to use for origin time calculations
-    cluster_windows_P:     # Window length in seconds for cluster-based rejection of P arrivals
+    cluster_window_P:      # Window length in seconds for cluster-based rejection of P arrivals
-    cluster_windows_S:     # Window length in seconds for cluster-based rejection of S arrivals
+    cluster_window_S:      # Window length in seconds for cluster-based rejection of S arrivals
     distri_min_values: 4   # minimum number of values (P picks, S picks, or PS-times) needed for distribution-based rejection
     distri_nstd_picks: 3.2 # reject picks outside of this number of standard deviations
     distri_nstd_delays: 4  # reject delays outside of this number of standard deviations
 response_filetype: '' # 'GSE' or '': the latter means a Baillard PoleZeros-type format
 station_parameters:  # List of objects with key = station_type
     - station_type1
-        P_comp:    # string of all components (one letter each, selected from 'ZNEH') used for P-picks
+        P_comp:                  # components (one letter each, selected from 'ZNEH') to use for P-picks
-        S_comp:    # string of all components (one letter each, selected from 'ZNEH') used for S-picks
+        S_comp:                  # components (one letter each, selected from 'ZNEH') to use for S-picks
+        energy_frequency_band:   # frequency band [low, high] used for SNR and energy calculations
+        energy_window:           # only look at data from t-nrg_win to t when evaluating energy, where t is the time of the peak waveform energy.
+                                 # If == 0, don't use energy criteria.
-        f_energy:  # frequency band [low, high] used for SNR and energy calculations kurt_frequency bands:    # Kurtosis list of frequency bands over which to run Kurtosis, e.g.[[3, 15], [8, 30]]
+        kurt_frequency bands:    # Kurtosis list of frequency bands over which to run Kurtosis, e.g.[[3, 15], [8, 30]]
         kurt_window_lengths:     # Kurtosis list of window lengths in seconds, e.g. [0.3, 0.5, 1, 2, 4, 8]
         kurt_extrema_smoothings: # Kurtosis list of smoothing sequences in samples, e.g. [2, 4, 6, 8, 10, 20, 30, 40, 50]
         use_polarity:            # Use polarities (dip_rect thresholds) to assign P and S picks
-        nrg_win:  # only look at data from t-nrg_win to t when evaluating energy, where t is the time of the peak waveform energy.
-                  # If == 0, don't use energy criteria.
-        n_extrema: 5 # number of extrema to follow
+        n_extrema: 5             # number of candidates to pick (a big number allows alternate candidates)
     - station2_name
       ...
     - station3_name